 - Pay the $25 non-refundable application fee.
-Transfer students who are eligible for the Federal Pell Grant and need assistance paying the application fee, can apply for the NACAC Transfer Application Fee Waiver.
+Transfer students eligible for the Federal Pell Grant and needing assistance paying the application fee can apply for the NACAC Transfer Application Fee Waiver.
 The downloadable form is available on the link provided.

-- Request all college and universities that you have attended to send an official transcript directly to Ohio University.
+- Request all colleges and universities you have attended to send an official transcript directly to Ohio University.

 - Once your materials are in, you can monitor the progress of your application by checking your MyOHIO Student Center.
-You can learn more about how to check your application status through this link.
+Learn more about how to check your application status.